w181496/CTF/0ctf2019_final/Wallbreaker (not very) Hard/README_en.md

 => `/var/run/php/U_wi11_nev3r_kn0w.sock`

 - Then, starting to create FastCGI payload to overwrite settings.
-Here is the payload reference: [payload.php](https://github.com/w181496/FuckFastcgi/blob/master/index.php)
+Here is my tool to generate payload: [Tool](https://github.com/w181496/FuckFastcgi/)
     - change the config, then run it